eudoxia0/eudoxia0.github.io/article/_drafts/letting-claude-play-text-adventures.md

 turns fumbling around with the garbage cans before managing to break into the real estate office.

+The next step, after getting the keys to the house, is to meet your husband Michael at the University and head home.
+Claude with the trivial harness takes about ~100 turns to find the house, with some tangential wandering about the town, and reaches day two around turn 150.

+Claude, with the memory harness, took ~250 turns just to get the keys to the house.
+And then it spends hundreds of turns just wandering in circles around the town, accumulating redundant memories, and hits the turn limit before even finding the house.

 # Aside: Small Worlds

 _Anchorhead_ is a long, broad game, and from the very beginning you can forget